hotei/dirsyncR/README-dirsyncR.md

 ### License

-The 'dirsyncr' go program/package and demo programs are distributed under the Simplified BSD License:
+The 'dirsyncR' go program/package and demo programs are distributed under the Simplified BSD License:

 > Copyright (c) 2015 David Rook.
 All rights reserved.
 >